khrt/Raisin/README.md

 # NAME

-Raisin - REST-like API web micro-framework for Perl.
+Raisin - a REST API micro framework for Perl.

 # SYNOPSIS